Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 The Western Ghats is present on the Western border of Tamil Nadu alongside Kerala.
 It extends from Nilgiris in the North to Maruthuvazh Malai at Swamithope in the Kanyakumari district in the South.

 Its height ranges from 2000 to 3000 metres and covers an area of about 2500 sq Km.
-The Western Ghats is a continuous range but it also has some passes.
+The Western Ghats are a continuous range, but it also has some passes.

 Passes in Geography